jmfrancklab/pyspecdata/docs/_sources/index.rst.txt

 >>> plot(d)

+Quickly generates a publication-quality plot;
-automatically plots the data on the correct axes and includes the units and the name of dimension (*t2* in this example) and its units along the *x* axis.
+it automatically plots the data on the correct axes and includes the units and the name of dimension (*t2* in this example) and its units along the *x* axis.